Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 The second principle of Privacy by Design promotes the practice of making the default state of a system one that preserves the user’s privacy.

-Instead of allowing users to limit data collection by navigating to a sub-menu deep on the settings page, consider setting that as the default state and offering users the option to allow data collection should they desire to do so.
+Instead of allowing users to limit data collection by navigating to a sub-menu deep on the settings page, consider a hight privacy setting as the default state, offering users the option to allow data collection should they desire to do so.

-Furthermore, the data that an organization decides to collect by default should be only that information which is strictly necessary to accomplish the website or service’s intended purpose.
+Furthermore, the data collected by default should only be what is strictly necessary to accomplish the website or service’s intended purpose.

 “Privacy as the default” also touches on the retention and storage of personal information.
-Only the bare minimum of information should be stored, and it should only be stored for the shortest amount of time necessary to allow the service to function as intended.
+Only the bare minimum of information should be stored for the shortest amount of time necessary to allow the service to function as intended.

 In short, the less information the organization stores locally, the less appealing they become as a target for malicious actors.
 By making privacy the default, organizations benefit their users as well as themselves, ensuring that users feel safe using their service.